pallets-eco/flask-security/docs/configuration.rst

 .. py:data:: SECURITY_CSRF_COOKIE_NAME

     The name for the CSRF cookie.
-This usually should be dictated by your client-side code  - more information can be found at :ref:`csrftopic`
+This usually should be dictated by your client-side code  - more information can be found at :ref:`csrf_topic`

     Default: ``None`` - meaning no cookie will be sent.